Loddon Murray Community Leadership Program (LMCLP)

 The program runs between February and November each year and accepts up to 25 participants annually with the aim of reflecting the diversity of the communities living and working within our region.

-Each of the 22 program days is held in a different part of the region, showcasing rural communities, towns and major regional centres, as well as a study tour to Canberra.
+Program days are held in different parts of the region, showcasing rural communities, towns and major regional centres.

 Cost of Participating